openstack/governance/reference/dropping-projects.rst

 - Broken CI close to release point

-  During critical points in the release cycle, like e.g. RC1 release week, project's CI may be broken and there will be nobody willing to help and fix it.
+  During critical points in the release cycle, like RC1 release week, a project's CI may be broken and there will be nobody willing to help and fix it.
 There is a risk of producing non-functional deliverables and this is a good sign of a dysfunctional team.

-  To minimize risk of hitting such an issue close to the final release, like e.g. in RC1 week, the release management team will test projects around Requirements Freeze week, which is usually about 5 weeks before final release to check that tests are still passing with the current set of dependencies.
+  To minimize the risk of hitting such an issue close to the final release, like in RC1 week, the release management team will test projects around Requirements Freeze week, which is usually about 5 weeks before final release to check that tests are still passing with the current set of dependencies.